Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: First step to the proof of Theorem

-by using the isomorphism (2.1.2), where $i_E$ denotes the contraction with the Euler field $E:=\msum_j\,x_i\dd_{x_i}$, and $f^{i/d}$ is a symbol denoting a generator of $\Lc_{\la}(i)\cong\OO_Y$ (which is unique up to a non-zero constant multiple, and is closely related to the above differential $\ddd_f$). \sk The target of (2.2.2) is calculated by Proposition~(3.3).
-(Note that there is a shift of filtration by 1 coming from (3.1.5).)
-The graded pieces of the pole order filtration $P$ of restriction morphism (2.2.2) is then induced up to a non-zero constant multiple by the morphism $r_k$ in (4.3.1).
-Here the source of $\Gr_P^{n-1-q}$ of (2.2.2) can be identified with $M_{(q+1)d-i}^{(2)}$ as above, and $r_k$ can be defined by using the contraction with the Euler field together with the substitution $y=1$ after restricting to
+with $i_E$ the contraction by the Euler field $E:=\msum_j\,x_i\dd_{x_i}$, using the isomorphism \eqref{9.2}.
+Here $f^{i/d}$ is a symbol denoting a generator of $\Lc_{\la}(i)\cong\OO_Y$ (which is unique up to a non-zero constant multiple, and is closely related to the above differential $\ddd_f$). \sk The target of \eqref{10.2} is calculated by Proposition~\ref{P18.1}.
+(There is a shift of filtration by 1 coming from \eqref{16.5}.)
+The graded pieces of the pole order filtration $P$ of restriction morphism \eqref{10.2} is then induced up to a non-zero constant multiple by the morphism $r_k$ in \eqref{21.1}.
+Here the source of $\Gr_P^{n-1-q}$ of \eqref{10.2} can be replaced by $M_{(q+1)d-i}^{(2)}$ as above, and $r_k$ can be defined by using the contraction with the Euler field together with the substitution $y=1$ after restricting to

-Note that this is compatible with the blow-up construction in the proof of Theorem~(1.5), where the Euler field $E$ becomes the vector field $y\dd_y$ using the product structure of the affine open piece of the blow-up. \sk We have the strict compatibility of (2.2.2) with the pole order filtration $P$ by Remark~(4.4) below.
+Note that this is compatible with the blow-up construction in the proof of Theorem~\ref{T5.1}, where the Euler field $E$ becomes the vector field $y\dd_y$ using the product structure of the affine open piece of the blow-up. \sk We have the strict compatibility of \eqref{10.2} with the pole order filtration $P$ by Remark~\ref{R21.1} below.
 (Here $F$ is the Hodge filtration.
-We need Proposition~(3.3) together with (3.1.5) and (3.4.2) to show $F=P$ on the target.)
-So $\Gr_P^{\ssb}$ of the cokernel of (2.2.2) coincides with the cokernel of $\Gr_P^{\ssb}$ of (2.2.2), and the latter is given by the cokernel of $r_k$ by the above argument.
-We thus get (4.3.1).
-This finishes the proof of Theorem~(4.3). \msn {\bf Remark~4.4.} Let $\phi:(V;F,P)\to(V';F,P)$ be a morphism of bifiltered vector spaces with $F\subset P$ and $F=P$ on $V'$.
-If $\phi$ is strictly compatible with $F$, then it is so with $P$. \sk Indeed, the strict compatibility for $F$ means $\phi(F^pV)=F^pV'\cap\phi(V)$, and
+We need Proposition~\ref{P18.1} together with \eqref{16.5} and \eqref{18.11} to show $F=P$ on the target.)
+So $\Gr_P^{\ssb}$ of the cokernel of \eqref{10.2} coincides with the cokernel of $\Gr_P^{\ssb}$ of \eqref{10.2}, and the latter is given by the cokernel of $r_k$ by the above argument.
+We thus get \eqref{21.1}.
+This finishes the proof of Theorem~\ref{T21.1}. \end{proof}